rajeski/mChatApp/README.md

 12. As a back-up, keep the firebaseConfig code in a safe place for reference. </br>

 13. The firebaseConfig code for this project cannot be duplicated or re-used for the database storage!

+Note: Keep in mind, Firebase sets a limitation on the amount of time it stays open before the user-status needs to be changed!